API Reference

 RealSpace()

 The whole of $\mathbb{R}^n$ — projection is the identity.
-Use to disable constraints (e.g., for unconstrained benchmarking against NonlinearSolve.jl's SimpleDFSane).
+Use to disable constraints (e.g., for unconstrained comparison with NonlinearSolve.jl's SimpleDFSane).

 source